-Both the data from the Safety Analytic Report, (among other RI data analytic briefs) and the ACM with the Family Care Community Partnerships (See Appendix, Safety Annual Report, FCCP November 2019 Strategy meeting) inform the Department and FCCPs initiatives.
+Data from the Safety Analytic Report, (among other RI data analytic briefs) inform the Department and other programs, such as FCCPs initiatives.
 Although the Department has engaged in research and evaluation for approximately 15 years, for the past five years the Department has engaged in Active Contract Management (ACM).
 Department epidemiologists and evaluators have played an active role with Department program staff and provider staff to identify a core set of metrics and outcomes in the areas of safety and maltreatment prevention.